 Participate in the global Novasutras Solstice meditation during the exact moment of the Solstice (whether meditating on your own or with an in-person group).
-There will be a guided meditation on the Novasutras YouTube channel, usually starting 15-30 minutes before the moment of the Solstice, and ending 5-15 minutes after the Solstice.
+There will be an online guided meditation, generally on Insight Timer Live, and/or via Zoom (register on the Events page) and broadcast on the Novasutras YouTube channel.
+Events on Zoom also include interactive workshop components before and after the meditation, often based in the Work That Reconnects.
+A meditation session will usually start 15-30 minutes before the moment of the Solstice, and end 5-15 minutes after the Solstice.
 If you prefer, you could join by simply meditating on agaya and ubuntu at that time.
 Either way, we seek to join in simultaneous meditation at these precise moments (part of the Octal Meditations), to encourage global coherence.

 More Ways to Celebrate